themeum/tutor/readme.txt

 = 2.6.1 - February 19, 2024

 New: Added API functionality for submitting and retrieving list of quizzes (Pro)
-Update: Improved security to ensure safe submission of questions and answers (Free)
+Update: Improved security to ensure safe submission of questions and answers
 Update: Improved response data, extendability, and performance across all APIs within the Tutor LMS Free plugin
 Fix: Fixed issue causing "Resource not found" error related to ChatGPT